helios0307/RL-optimization-of-Jc/README.md

 # RL-optimization-of-Jc
-The codes and data for the reinforcement learning-guided optimization of critical current density in high-temperature superconductors
+The codes for the paper Reinforcement learning-guided optimization of critical current in high-temperature superconductors by Mouyang Cheng, Qiwei Wan, Bowen Yu, Eunbi Rha, Michael J Landry, and Mingda Li.